C-Naoki/my-python-template/README.md

     rm -rf .git
     ```

-3. **Initialize a New Repository**: Then, initialize a new repository in the new directory:
+3. **Setting Up The Local Development Environment**: Install the required python version, set the local python version, create and use a new poetry environment, and install the project dependencies.
+You can do this with the provided `Makefile` using the following command:

     ```bash
+    make install
+    ```

+4. **Initialize a New Repository**: Then, initialize a new repository in the new directory:

+    ```bash
     git init
     ```

-4. **Set the Remote of the New Repository**: Set your new GitHub repository as the remote for your new project:
+5. **Set the Remote of the New Repository**: Set your new GitHub repository as the remote for your new project:

     ```bash
     git remote add origin <url-of-your-new-repository>
     ```

-5. **Push to the New Repository**: Stage all files, commit them, and push them to your new repository:
+6. **Push to the New Repository**: Stage all files, commit them, and push them to your new repository:

     ```bash
     git add .